IoannisNezis/IoannisNezis/README.md

 - 👋 Hi, I’m @IoannisNezis
-- 👀 I’m interested in everything
+- 👀 I’m interested in Django, Phoenix, DevOps, Serverless
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Arch
-- 💞️ I’m looking to collaborate on smething
+- 💞️ I’m looking to collaborate on a art related web platform
-- 📫 How to reach me: say my name three times

 <!---
 IoannisNezis/IoannisNezis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.